 - Decide why you’re coming: Think about why you are coming to the Fringe and what you want out of your experience.

 - Create achievable objectives: Think about what stage you are at in your career and what the next logical step would be.

 - Research: Start doing some research into recent Fringe successes and examine the trajectories of successful artists with whom you feel you have a similarity.

 - Prepare touring information: See below for what to do

-- Get in touch with the Fringe Society: Contact the Artist Development team at the Fringe Society at [email protected]
+- Get in touch with the Fringe Society: Contact the Artist Development team via [email protected] to discuss your objectives for the Fringe.

 - Invite people: Based on your research and advice from the Artist Development team, create a targeted invitation list of industry professionals who you think would be interested in your work.
 Invite them to see the show during its run in Edinburgh as early as possible as they start building their schedules early.

 - Follow up: Send a gentle reminder to those on your initial round of invitations.

 - Visit the Arts Industry Office and touch base with the Artist Development team about who else to invite to your show.